Arrive and check in (you don’t need to bring anything but yourself).

 It is good to be hydrated before a float.
 In order for your body to fully relax and heal, its important to stay hydrated.

 Please be sure to use the restrooms before your float begins.
-Getting out of the tank to use the restroom can interrupt to flow of a float.
+Getting out of the tank to use the restroom can interrupt the flow of a float.

 Avoid caffeine and other stimulants at least 4 hours before floating for the most relaxing experience.
 The float tank is trying to reduce stimulation and elicit the ‘relaxation response.'